Skip to main content

 Historical data needs to be constantly reassessed to identify outdated information or gaps in the information available.
 In P&C insurance, for instance, it can be challenging for underwriters to receive all the information they need to accurately evaluate the property or reinsure it.
 The historical data available might not be adequate or up-to-date.
 It can also be challenging to update historical data given the volumes that insurance carriers are generally sitting on.
 This is where new technology can bridge the gap by augmenting available internal data.

 Many P&C insurance carriers, for example, are using drone footage or Google Earth images to evaluate the condition of certain properties and add information collected from these new sources to the existing file.
 The granularity that is possible by combining tech-driven data with historical insurance data can provide insurers with a complete picture of individual portfolios and how they mature over time.
 It can help underwriters identify very early on whether a specific portfolio is becoming higher risk than initially assessed to be.
-P&C insurers can also assess the quality of their forecasting by comparing recent images of a property’s roof, for instance, with the initial estimate of the property and its actual condition in the present time.
+P&C insurers can also assess the quality of their forecasting by comparing recent images of a property’s roof, for instance, with the initial estimate of the property and its actual condition at present.
 This can help underwriters understand the accuracy of their methods and identify opportunities to improve them using predictive data.

 New Trends: Is Social Media Scoring to Get an Insurance Premium a Good Idea?